Acry/SDL2-Surfaces/README.md

 And it shows why SDL_Renderer Infrastructure is so useful.

 * 1 - shows how to init Video/Events and create the first Window
-* 2 - initializes the screen
+* 2 - use window icon
+* 2a- use custom pointer
 * 3 - initializes the screen with the color we want
 * 4 - switches 2 colors time-based
 * 5 - draws a circle